adamharrison/liquid-cpp/README.md

 * Optional compatibilty with rapidjson to allow for easy JSON reading in C++.
 * Line accurate, and helpful error messages.
 * Ability to step through and examine the liquid AST.
+* In ruby integration, allow for all types of strict/lax modes.
+* Allow for tag registration in the drop in replacement module for Ruby.
+* Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc..
+* Togglable extra features, such as real operators, parentheses, etc..
+* Ability to set limits on memory consumed, and time spent rendering.

 ### Partial

-* Togglable extra features, such as real operators, parentheses, etc..
-(This is in, but not togglable).
 * Full test suite that runs all major examples from Shopify's doucmentation.
 (Test suite runs some examples, but not all).
-* Ability to set limits on memory consumed, and time spent rendering.
-(Partially implemented).
-* Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc..

 ### TODO

-* In ruby integration, allow for all types of strict/lax modes.
-* Allow for tag registration in the drop in replacement module for Ruby.
 * Ability to partially render content, then spit back out the remaining liquid that genreated it.
 * General polish pass to clean up reundant code, and ensure consistency across the C, C++, Perl and Ruby APIs.